 We welcome feedback, good or bad.
 That is what helps us to keep improving!
 Should you wish to provide any feedback, positive or negative, then you should contact the Group Scout Leader by email: GSL@dringhousesscouts.org.uk.
 This document details the complaints procedure for the Group.

-The Scout Association has a procedure in place to ensure that complaints are taken seriously and dealt with appropriately.
+The Scouts has a procedure in place to ensure that complaints are taken seriously and dealt with appropriately.
 This document describes how to make a complaint and how your complaint will be dealt with.
-It is the policy of The Scout Association to have a fair and open process for dealing with concerns and complaints raised by members and non-members that directly affect them or their children in Scouting.
+It is the policy of The Scouts to have a fair and open process for dealing with concerns and complaints raised by members and non-members that directly affect them or their children in Scouting.